Zaeems/ims-knowledge-base-latest/_coverpage.md

 > Everything you need to know

+**Centralise your business operations**

-- Centralise your business operations, legal and regulatory requirements all in one system
+1. Centralise your business operations, legal and regulatory requirements all in one system
-- Use the system on a day to day basis.
+2. Use the system on a day to day basis.
 Manage your assets, risks, incidents, suppliers and documentation to improve your business operations and reduce costs preparing for audits
-- Introduce new ISO standards to your organisation using our Toolkit Modules.
+3. Introduce new ISO standards to your organisation using our Toolkit Modules.
-- Conduct Internal Audits to ensure controls and processes are working.
+4. Conduct Internal Audits to ensure controls and processes are working.
 Identify Risks and Opportunities For Improvement.
-- Grant access to Certification Bodies, allow them to conduct and coordinate your Certification Audits.
+5. Grant access to Certification Bodies, allow them to conduct and coordinate your Certification Audits.

 [Get Started](intro)